mysteriumnetwork/documentation/content/node-runners/setup/docker.md

 ### Solution

 Mysterium team made a workaround to bypass a recognized problem and known limitations and implemented a STUN (Simple Traversal of UDP over NAT or Session Traversal Utilities for NAT) servers to automatically determine the IP address and correct port(s) allocated to it by a NAT.
-It helped us to minimze the efforts needed and make it as simple as possible for Windows & Mac users.
+It helped us to minimize the efforts needed and make it as simple as possible for Windows & Mac users.

 ### Installation